unreno/chimera/README.md

 ##	Installation

-There is only 1 script at the moment, so this is a bit excessive.
-Simply copy it to wherever you like.

-Eventually, however, ...

 These scripts can be run from wherever they are.
 They don't need to be installed.
 However, should you wish to install them in ~/.local/bin/ or elsewhere ...